Covering cherub: Thematics

 Though initially referencing a patriarchal father/son interaction, the concept of the covering cherub has also been applied to works by women writers such as Angela Carter and Virginia Woolf.

 Criticism

-Some critics have seen Bloom's central image as too open-ended to serve as analytical tool, a vague series of analogies only tenuously working as Bloom desired.
+Some critics have seen Bloom's central image as too open-ended to serve as an analytical tool, a vague series of analogies only tenuously working as Bloom desired.